Are you thinking about trying SARMs? If you’re feeling frustrated with your results in the gym, S23 can give you the results you need.

 SARMs aren’t steroids.
 These compounds are Selective Androgen Receptor Modulators, meaning they only work with androgen receptors.
 As a result, you don’t have to deal with the estrogenic side effects associated with the use of Anabolic Androgenic Steroids (AAS).
 (1)

 S23 is one of the stronger SARMs, and it’s not for novices or first-time users.
 However, if you have some experience with these compounds, a cycle of S23 can take you for a wild ride over six to 12-weeks.

-Understanding the correct doses to use on a cycle help you get the most out of your experience.
+Understanding the correct S23 dosage will help you maximize your gains while minimizing side effects.
 In this post, we’ll unpack everything you need to know about how to build the perfect S23 cycle.
 We have customized cycle notes for beginners and advanced users, as well as ideas for PCT.

 Common dosages for beginner and advanced cycles

 The first step in building your ideal S23 cycle involves establishing your dose.
 Beginners will need a different dose for advanced users, so we structured some general guidelines for both.

 It’s also important to note that S23 has a 12-hour half-life in rodent trials.
 (2) While it’s challenging to estimate what that would be in human terms, it’s a safe strategy to split your S23 dose.
 Take one half of the dose in the morning and the other before bed or before training.

 - Week 1 to Week 2 – 5mg per day

 - Week 3 to Week 6 – 5mg per day